Graph-COM/Meta_CO/README.md

 ```
 sh test.sh
 ```
+for the problems, we provide our pre-trained model, in /vertex_cover/[dataset]/train_files/erdos(maml)/demo/best_model.pth, which could be used to directly solve the problems.

 ### STEP4: fine-tuning
 go to /vertex_cover/[dataset] folder, open finetune.py, fill in the path to the model that you would like to fine-tune, then edit finetune.sh file, run